 Print the recipe page! papas rellanas

-Okay, so today’s recipe is a food storage version of Peru’s delicious Papas Rellenas.
+Today’s recipe is a food storage version of Peru’s delicious Papas Rellenas.
 Papa… what??
 If you haven’t had these before, let me fill you in.
 Unsure what to order at a Peruvian restaurant, these were suggested to me by a waiter once and I’ve loved and ordered them ever since — so you know, I’m like an expert and all.
 In a nut shell, we’re talking about mashed potatoes stuffed with a ground beef empanada- type filling, formed into fun little “faux potatoes”, breaded and (usually) fried to crisp.
 Yummy.
 Except at home I opt to bake rather than fry them.
 They’re healthier this way, but really I bake them mostly because I don’t want to store the extra oil.
 And one of these days (though not today, thank you storm clouds) I’m going to see if they’ll work in my sun oven.
 I think they will if I have a good hot day.

 Kids love these!
 They’re great for dipping, so if you’ve got a kid who likes to dip — and what kid doesn’t — they’ll probably like them.
 Also, there are lots of recipes to be found online for vegetarian fillings using various grains and beans rather than meat if you want to go that route.
 Thank you, Peru (and I’m sure other countries too), for pappas rellenas!